CodeScop/Oge-Mai-Field-Guide/allresources.md

   - LF Battles: Sassi (600 words for 6)
   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10), Vanstra (3 minutes for 1-4)
-  - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
-  - Post-HuntS3 GL Battle: Mirdor (1500 words for 15)
+  - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10), Mirdor (1500 words for 15)
   - 3PC Battles: Czanus (700 words for 7), Velts: Desert (1200 words for 12), Vanspi (10 minutes for 2-8)
   - Gansu Battles: Pipit (900 words for 9)
   - Dig Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4), Lubu (450 words for 4-5), Shepherd (1000 words for 10)
-  - Ruins Battles: Lubu (450 words for 4-5)
+  - Ruins Battles: Lubu (450 words for 4-5), Morimet (2500 words for 25)
   - Riza Battles: Velts: Dust (2000 words for 20)
   - Post-HuntS3 Riza Battles: Weekiwa (900 words for 9)
   - Balance Battles: Velts: Water (1600 words for 16)
   - DFO Battles: Caretaker (1200 words for 12)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
-  - HuntS2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25), Valley of the Sheep (25)
+  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
-  - HuntS3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)
+  - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)
-  - HuntS4 Quests: Something Extraordinary (10), Cheer Your Dedication (15), Sing Your Enthusiasm (20), To Celebrate and Share (20), Into the Woods (50), On the Wrong Path (25), Jubilant and Strong (50), Sing Your Bravery 2/2 (15), Ideas Brought to Life (10)
+  - HuntS4 Quests: Something Extraordinary (10), Cheer Your Dedication (15), Sing Your Enthusiasm (20), To Celebrate and Share (20), Into the Woods (50), On the Wrong Path (25), Jubilant and Strong (50), Sing Your Bravery 2/2 (15), Ideas Brought to Life (10), Sing Your Commitment 3/4 (25), Stories to Tell (25), A Battle of Celebration (25)

-- **Late Sept 2020 Sources Outside the Hunt:**
+- **Dec 2020 Sources Outside the Hunt:**

-  Late September 2020 sources are PURPLE.
-(We're focusing in on the Dust now!)
+  Note: I'm marking this as "December" instead of "Late November" because for the entire duration of NaNo, right through early December, Hunter Tokens were dropping from NaNo event monsters and Hunt monsters only.

+  For December, the trend is "Green and White".

-  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
+  - Global Battles: Vi (5 minutes for ), Xin (100 words for 1)
-  - LF Battles: Spirit Wignow (450 words for 4-5)
+  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Grey's Mawt (850 words for 8-9), Nitana (700 words for 7), Spirit Wignow (450 words for 4-5), Wignow (250 words for 2-3)
-  - MT Battles: Ardis (70 words for 0-1), Assassin (1400 words for 14), Villager (1300 words for 13)
+  - MT Battles: Assassin (1400 words for 14), Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 8-9), Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (120 words for 1-2), Xuso (450 words for 4-5)
+    - BC Battles: Sacer (120 words for 1-2)
-    - FB Battles: Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
+    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6), Spirit Ardia (80 words for 0-1)
+    - SC Battles: Reudod (600 words for 6)
+    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7)
+    - GL Battles: Night Dandeleon (330 words for 3-4)
-    - SC, TT, GL Battles: Hunt only
+  - 3PC Battles: Global and Hunt only
-  - 3PC Battles: Lombri (1500 words and 1 Wood Spear for 15), Villager (1300 words, 1 Spider Poison, and 5 Leaves for 13)
   - ALIEN EXPEDITION:
-    - IC Battles: none
+    - IC Battles: Nedi (800 words for 8), Rosarin (500 words for 5)
-    - SpaceS Battles: Captain Piak (1667 words for 16-17)
+    - SpaceS Battles: Szalin (700 words for 7), Yalarr (500 words for 5)
-    - MiningS Battles: Ityf (1250 words for 12-13), Pach (200 words for 2)
+    - MiningS Battles: Halix (250 words for 2-3), Pach (200 words for 2), Skarn (1100 words for 11), Zals (900 words for 9)
-    - RL Battles: Minica (900 words for 9), Tessen (500 words for 5), Zanutaki (500 words for 5)
+    - RL Battles: Dr. Enoe (1500 words for 15), Dr. Hogglevoss (1200 words for 12), Fonar (200 words for 2), Gwynos (450 words for 4-5)
-  - Gansu Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Sparfly (450 words for 4-5)
+  - Gansu Battles: Sparfly (450 words for 4-5), Suulan (2000 words and 1 Steel Dagger for 20)
   - DESERT EXPEDITION:
-    - DigS Battles: Loi (150 words for 1-2), Okkorhi (1000 words for 10)
+    - DigS Battles: Global and Hunt only
-    - Ruins Battles: Hunt only
+    - Ruins Battles: Global and Hunt only
-  - Riza Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Knusha (1200 words, 1 Leaf Boots, 4 Rope, and 2 River Grass for 12), Sparfly (450 words for 4-5), Vota (800 words, 2 Rope, and 2 River Grass for 8), Yala (520 words, 2 Rope, and 2 River Grass for 5-6)
+  - Riza Battles: Patliadu (750 words and 1 Harpoon for 7-8), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
   - RAINA EXPEDITION:
-    - SurfaceC Battles: Begala (300 words for 3), Knusha (1200 words for 12), Olea (100 words for 1), Rea & Pira (150 words for 1-2), Vaktra (700 words for 7), Vota (800 words for 8), Yala (520 words for 5-6)
+    - SurfaceC Battles: Auwi (500 words for 5), Wyvern (1300 words for 13)
-    - SwampL Battle: Heliodae (120 words for 1-2)
+    - SwampL Battle: Copei (800 words for 8), Galai (1500 words for 15), Larida (1000 words for 10), Swamp Wignow (500 words for 5)
-    - SacredS Battle: Pedja (1000 words for 10)
+    - SacredS Battle: Ognimaf (300 words for 3), Swamp Wignow (500 words for 5)
-    - Hideout Battles: Cafodu (600 words for 6), Drau (1000 words for 10), Grongu (2000 words for 17), Kivi (100 words for 1), Wisthu (800 words for 8)
+    - Hideout Battles: Necog (450 words for 4-5)
-  - Balance Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), River Goddess (5000 words for 50), Spirit Castu (550 words for 5-6)
+  - Balance Battles: Castu (450 words and 1 Water Mask for 4-5), Isartu (720 words for 7-8), Sliv (550 words and 1 Water Mask for 5-6), Spirit Castu (550 words for 5-6), Vezi (1300 words, 1 Water Mask, and 1 Underwater Torch for 13)
-  - DFO Battles: Ascre (150 words for 1-2), Belasi (200 words for 2), Chu (100 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 20), Dust Wignow (444 words for 4-5), Pakkan (300 words for 3), Spirit Ardia (80 words for 0-1), Zanthei (400 words for 4)
+  - DFO Battles: Burhar (1500 words for 15), Miclan (5000 words, 5 Steel Chains, 3 Pieces of Parchment, and 1 Blue Essence Ink for 50), Papple (1000 words for 10), Spirit Ardia (80 words for 0-1)
+  - PG Battles: Global and Hunt only
-  - PG Battles: Ardid (90 words for 1), Cursed Hand (400 words for 4-5), Xaey (120 words for 1-2), Poe (200 words for 2), Vibidi (300 words for 3), Eninir (500 words for 5),  Leopar (800 words for 8), Oncara (900 words for 9), Zhout (900 words for 9), Dusiri (1000 words for 10), Dark Assassin (1200 words for 12), Infected Golem (1500 words for 15)
+  - CAVE Battles: Chio (100 words for 1), Gliva (300 words for 3), Gormist (1667 words for 17), Letos (700 words for 7), Olanat (1100 words for 11), Reflection (4444 words for 45), Spina (450 words for 4-5), Tacin (150 words for 1-2), Ulos (650 words for 6-7), Vafire (500 words for 5)

 - **Sell price:** 10 Coins (don't sell, much better to spend)